erenard/presentation/jstoolchain/slides.md

 There is much more to say about the [AMD API](https://github.com/amdjs/amdjs-api/wiki/AMD), but it's out of the scope.
 ---

-# Using Nuget to resolve javascript dependencies
+# Using Nuget to resolve JavaScript dependencies

 In the IQ solution, nuget was used to resolve all the dependencies.

-Believe it or not, nuget packages exist to add javascript dependencies like jquery and require.js.
+Believe it or not, nuget packages exist to add JavaScript dependencies like jquery and require.js.

 Installing such packages will extract `.js` file(s) to the project's `script` folder.